Hyurl/enhance-req-res/README.md

 res.send("<p>Hello, World!</p>");
 ```

-Worth mentioned, if you use `res.send()` to send a Buffer, most browsers will
+Worth mentioned, if you use `res.send()` to send a buffer, most browsers will
 download the buffer as a file, so it's always better to set `res.attachment`
 when you are sending buffers.